holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 ## Production apps: new network infrastructure servers

 With the change to Kitsune2 Holo is retiring their public bootstrap and signal servers.
-For testing, we're offering public servers you can use. **We request and recommend that you maintain your own bootstrap and signal servers**, as these servers are low-volume and have no uptime guarantees.
+For testing, we're offering public servers you can use. **We request and recommend that you maintain your own bootstrap and signal servers**<!-- TODO: document this https://github.com/holochain/docs-pages/issues/573 -->, as these servers are low-volume and have no uptime guarantees.

 If you're bundling your hApp with [Kangaroo](https://github.com/holochain/kangaroo-electron), you'll need to add to your `kangaroo.config.ts` file: